sagemath/sage-archive-2023-02-01/src/doc/en/reference/references/index.rst

             (:arxiv:`0710.5614`) to appear in Ergodic Theory and Dynamical Systems.

 ..
+[BraLea2008] \C. Bracken and Gregor Leander: *New families of functions
+             with differential uniformity of 4*, Proceedings of the Conference BFCA, Copenhagen, 2008.

+..
 [BLV1999] Bernhard Beckermann, George Labahn, and Gilles Villard.
 "Shifted
              normal forms of polynomial matrices".
 In ISSAC'99, pages 189-196.
              ACM, 1999. https://doi.org/10.1145/309831.309929 .